 The $600 is calculated based on unadjusted gross sales.
 Unadjusted gross sales means the total sales, unadjusted for fees or refunds.
 It is the amount the buyer paid for an order even if the order is later refunded.

 Unadjusted gross sales equals the amount the buyer paid for the order and includes sales proceeds, sales tax, and gift-wrap and shipping charges.

 No. When you make a sale, the order total becomes a permanent part of your unadjusted gross sales for the year.
 Even if you later refund the entire amount a buyer paid for an order, the order total is still included in your unadjusted gross sales calculation.
 The IRS regulations require that no adjustments to gross transaction amounts be made.
-Please seek advice from a tax professional to understand the appropriate adjustments when preparing your tax return.
+Seek advice from a tax professional to understand the appropriate adjustments when preparing your tax return.

 Here is an example that includes a discount to the buyer, an Amazon fee, and an eventual full refund to the buyer: